 No alcohol.
-No guilt.
 Just tasty goodness.

 Mojitos are probably my favorite cocktail.
 I love them because they are fruity, fresh and flavorful.
 Really, what’s not to love about combining fresh raspberries, juicy lime and crisp mint in a drink?

 If you’d like to enjoy this non-alcoholic raspberry mojito without any processed sugar, you can instead make a simple syrup using coconut sugar or turbinado sugar or just plain ol’ honey to sweeten your drink.
 All will be delicious and clean.

 - 3-4 fresh raspberries, plus more for garnish

 - 2 tbsp. simple syrup (see directions below for how to make a simple syrup)

 - ¼ cup raspberry juice (or can use cran-raspberry juice)

 - 2 tbsp. fresh lime juice (approx. ½ medium-large lime)